MoAqsam/JobSearchTracker/README.md

 I was applying for jobs and it was pretty hard to track my applications.
 So I decided to create a web app that would help me track all the jobs I've applied to.
 However, you can use it to track all your job applications with a simple and intuitive UI just click here(https://moaqsam.github.io/JobSearchTracker/) to go to the live website.

 ## Data Storage
 In order to circumvent using a database the website uses cookies to store your data.
 So If you clear your cookies then all the data will be lost.
-I believe using cookies is alright for this specific use case.
+Using cookies for this use case is preferrable over a database.

-## Introduction
-This is the repo for the JobSearchTracker website.
-This website allows job searchers to conveniantly track positions they have applied to.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).